Armani aims to boost bags, shoes offer

 “Catwalks serve to inspire buyers.
 It is useless to create a beautiful show if only a small part of that goes into stores,” Armani said, wearing a blue t-shirt and jeans.

-The Giorgio Armani collection will be presented on Sunday, as part of the Milan fashion which runs until Sept.
-25. ($1=0.7658 euro) (Editing by Mike Nesbit)
+The Giorgio Armani collection will be presented on Sunday, as part of the Milan fashion which runs until September 25.